 We are currently developing a dedicated Pastoral and Academic Support team for the 2019-20 academic year to continue to provide confidential 1-2-1 pastoral support along with support for academic writing.
 More information will be available here soon.

 1-2-1 pastoral appointments

 Appointments are available in 30-minute slots and provide a safe and confidential space to discuss any areas of concern.
 These are normally available on a Wednesday, although alternative arrangements can be made.
-Details of how to book will be included here soon.
+Details of how to book will be available here soon.

 A number of events aimed at enhancing PhD wellness are scheduled as part of The PGR Studio programme.
 Past events include Meditation and Mindfulness and PhD walks.
 We also run socially-oriented events such as regular Coffee & Chats, a winter social and summer PhD picnic as well as happenings that aim to foster a PhD community such as our Inside//Out festival and annual conference.

 ADM mentoring scheme

 Our mentoring scheme pairs Arts, Design & Media doctoral students at different stages of their PhD journey as well as with recently completed researchers.
 It facilitates a confidential and supportive space to discuss issues related to PhD study and is complemented by annual gatherings that bring together the mentoring community.
 You can find more about the mentoring scheme here.